Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Experiments

 Before analyzing our contrast-specific datasets, we note that, in absolute terms, the maximum ID of the various datasets is always orders of magnitudes smaller than the ambient dimension, and it largely correlates with the length of the inputs.
 It is highest for the 100-word-long generic sequences, next-higher for the 18-word-long 4-clause coordinated/subordinated sentences, and then lower and comparable for the right-branching/center-embedding inputs (8 words) and the unambiguous/ambiguous inputs (13 words on average).\footnote{The ID of the the ambiguity pairs is comparable to that of the slightly shorter right-branching/center-embedding pairs, if not lower, probably because the ambiguity datasets contain less data-points than the others (App.~\ref{app:ambiguity-dataset}).
 In any case, our analysis focuses on the relative ID \textit{profile} over layers, rather than on absolute ID values.}

-\paragraph{\textbf{Coordination} vs.~\textbf{subordination}} The first rows of Fig.~\ref{fig:id_profiles_main} and Fig.~\ref{fig:id_profiles_app} (App.~\ref{app:id_profiles}) show how ID evolves for this contrast across layers.\footnote{Figure~\ref{fig:length_coord_subord} (App.~\ref{app:length_coord_subord}) shows ID profiles for different numbers of clauses being combined.} After some initial fluctuations possibly due to estimation noise, we observe a very consistent pattern across LLMs: the coordination and subordination ID curves first overlap, but they eventually diverge, typically under or just before the generic-ID peak (considerably earlier for Qwen only).
+\paragraph{\textbf{Coordination} vs.~\textbf{subordination}} The first rows of Fig.~\ref{fig:id_profiles_main} and Fig.~\ref{fig:id_profiles_app} (App.~\ref{app:id_profiles}) show how ID evolves for this contrast across layers.\footnote{Figures \ref{fig:length_coord_subord} and \ref{fig:or_and_that} (App.~\ref{app:length_coord_subord}) show ID profiles for different numbers of clauses being combined, and when clauses are coordinated with \textit{or} instead of \textit{and}, respectively.} After some initial fluctuations possibly due to estimation noise, we observe a very consistent pattern across LLMs: the coordination and subordination ID curves first overlap, but they eventually diverge, typically under or just before the generic-ID peak (considerably earlier for Qwen only).
 From that point onward, ID is clearly higher for the more complex subordination condition than for coordination.

 \paragraph{\textbf{Right-branching} vs.~\textbf{center-embedding}} This contrast is shown in the middle rows of Fig.~\ref{fig:id_profiles_main} and Fig.~\ref{fig:id_profiles_app} (App.~\ref{app:id_profiles}).
 After some initial fluctuation, we observe the more complex center-embedding condition to reach a higher ID than the right-branching one.
 However, this distinction is present only until the curves reach the generic-ID peak (for Pythia, a bit later).
 After the generic-ID peak, the two curves merge or, for 4/6 models, there is even a \textit{reversal}, whereby right-branching ID is higher.
 Intriguingly, right-branching sentences end with a nested clause (``The politicians advised the potters [that were waiting]''), unlike the center-embedding ones (``The potters [that the politicians advised] were waiting'').
 This suggests that the higher right-branching ID after the generic-ID peak might be related to the presence of a nested clause at the end of the sentence, analogously to what we just saw for subordination (recall that we are measuring the ID of the \textit{last} token, that will be inside the nested clause in right-branching sentences only).